kaushalmeena/chat-buddy/README.md

 A xml chatbot application which can tell date, time, show images of cat and dogs and even can tell a joke or fact.

-Live version is deployed at [https://kaushalmeena.github.io/chat-buddy/](https://kaushalmeena.github.io/chat-buddy/)
+## Local Development

+These instructions will get you a copy of the project up and running on your local machine for development purposes.

-## Requirements
+### Requirements

 To install and run this project you need:

 - [NodeJS](https://nodejs.org/ "NodeJS")
 - [git](https://git-scm.com/downloads "git") (only to clone this repository)

-## Installation
+### Installation

 To set up everything in your local machine, you need to follow these steps: